Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/MigrationGuide.md

 ### Client usage

-We continue to support API key and AAD authentication methods when creating the clients.
-Below are the differences between the two versions:

-- In `Azure.AI.DocumentIntelligence`, we have `DocumentIntelligenceClient` and `DocumentIntelligenceAdministrationClient` which support API version `2024-11-30` and higher.
+In `Azure.AI.DocumentIntelligence`, we have `DocumentIntelligenceClient` and `DocumentIntelligenceAdministrationClient` which can only be used with API version `2024-11-30` and higher.
+We continue to support Microsoft Entra ID and API key authentication methods when creating the clients:
-- Some client methods have been renamed.
-See the [CHANGELOG][changelog] for an exhaustive list of changes.

 Creating new clients in `Azure.AI.FormRecognizer`:
 ```C#